stephancill/efd/README.md

 yarn run node
 ```

-In a separate terminal:
+In a separate terminal, to generate random data for the built in accounts:
 ```
-yarn deploy
+yarn dev
 ```

-To generate random data for the built in accounts:
 ```
 npx hardhat graph
 ```